LAMBS-Nopryl/LMF.VR/README.md

 * ACE3
 * ACEX
 * ACRE2

+## Major Features:
+* Easy to configure gearing for both player and AI factions.
+* A set of easily tweaked mission-settings.
+* AI spawning system with various useful functionality.
+* Pre-defined briefing file.
+Just input your text.
+* A useful admin-system for logged-in or pre-defined admins.

 ## Installation:
 Copy over the contents of the "LMF_R.VR" folder into your mpmission folder.\